5 hrs

 Juneau is a great destination for children.
 Here are our top picks for kids and families:

+Yes, absolutely!
 The majestic Mendenhall Glacier is one of the top destinations in the Juneau area and is very easily accessible.
 The top tours are:

 The cruise ship terminal is located in the center of downtown Juneau, which makes Juneau an easy town to explore on your own.
 With wide city side walks, a beautiful boardwalk, museums, shopping and resturants within a short distance from eachother, Juneau is easy to explore on foot.

-The best months to see whales in Juneau are June through September.
+The best months to see whales in Juneau are May through September.
 Whale watching is one of the most popular shore excursions in Juneau, and the best place to view whales is around Auke Bay.

 Glacier Bay National Park is only accessible by plane or boat.
 The best way to see Juneau and Glacier Bay is to book an Alaska cruise itinerary that includes a port call in Juneau and a scenic cruising day in Glacier Bay.
 If you are staying independently in Juneau, you can fly or take a ferry to Gustavus, which is the closest town to Glacier Bay.
 Alaska Airlines provides daily jet service from Juneau to Gustavus (about 30 minutes) in the summer season.
 The Alaska Marine Highway ferry (about 4-6 hours) also provides regular service between the two locations.

-It is advised that travlers keep passports and identification with them during shore excursions, or any time they disembark their ship, as a percautionary measure.
+It is advised that travelers keep passports and identification with them during shore excursions, or any time they disembark their ship, as a percautionary measure.
 Passports are only required on tours that enter the Yukon and Canada.

 In general, U.S. citizens (regardless of age) are not required to have a passport when cruising between another state in the U.S. (such as Washington or California) and Alaska.
 However, if your cruise starts or ends in Canada, everyone over 16 years of age is required to have a passport.
 Children who are under 16 are able to use the following documentation at land and sea border crossings: (1) U.S. state-issued original or certified copy of birth certificate, (2) Consular Report of Birth Abroad, or (3) Certificate of Naturalization.
 This information varies and requirements change regularly; PLEASE make sure to consult with your cruise line to determine what documentation is required.